bronze/bsand/src/blog/2023-07-05-legally distinct.md

 ---
 title: Legally Distinct Metallic Tickets + Weekly Update
+description: Hello!
+Brandon here with your Weekly Update.
+So, this is a longer one, all right?
+So settle in.
+I’ve got a lot of things to cover but we will do the book updates first.
 ---

 Hello!
 Brandon here with your Weekly Update.
 So, this is a longer one, all right?
 So settle in.
 I’ve got a lot of things to cover but we will do the book updates first.